 Try this simple and fun Valentine’s Day engineering challenge with your kids.
 Can they learn how to make a LEGO heart?
 It sounds easy, but it’s brain-stretching!

-My kids love making things with LEGOs as part of our STEM activities.
+My kids love making things with LEGOs for easy LEGO creations.
 But after they stop building the original designs, they sometimes have a hard time figuring out what to make with the pieces.

 Disclaimer: This post contains affiliate links at no cost to you for your convenience.

 LEGO hearts are a fun way to challenge engineering skills, problem solving, creativity, and spacial awareness!
-Kids of all ages will enjoy this fun challenge.
+Kids of all ages will enjoy this fun challenge transforming basic LEGO bricks into an adorable LEGO heart!

 - 6 2X4 bricks (we found ours in the classic creative set)